 - Anesthesia: This step typically involves general anesthesia or intravenous sedation.

 - Upper Eyelid Incisions: In eyelid surgery, incision lines are placed so that the scar is well concealed within the natural structures of the eyelid.
 To correct the upper eyelid, an incision is made within the natural crease to allow for tightening of the muscles, removal or repositioning of fat deposits, and removal of excess skin.

 - Lower Eyelid Incisions: For lower eyelid correction, an incision is made just under the lower lash line.
 Excess skin is removed and fat deposits are removed or repositioned through this incision.
 An alternative technique is a transconjunctival incision made on the inside of the lower lid to remove or reposition excess fat.
 No skin is removed with this incision placement.

 - Closing: Eyelid surgery incisions are typically closed with sutures or skin glue.
 When sutures are used, they are removed within a week.

 - Results: As swelling and bruising subside, eyelid surgery results reveal a refreshed, more alert, rejuvenated appearance and smoother, better defined eyelids and surrounding area.

 What Results Can I Expect After Eyelid Surgery?

-Within several weeks of your procedure, you can expect to see the long-lasting results of cosmetic eyelid surgery, leaving your appearance more rejuvenated and alert.
+Within several weeks of your procedure, you can expect to see the long-lasting results of eyelid surgery, leaving your appearance more rejuvenated and alert.
 However, your incision lines usually take a little longer to refine.
 Once they fully heal, the resultant scar is virtually invisible.

 While cosmetic blepharoplasty delivers long-lasting correction of certain conditions, your face will still continue to age naturally.
 In order to help maintain the best results, it’s advised to protect your face from ongoing direct sunlight.
 It’s important to keep in mind that individual results may vary.